top of page

 5. Factor in the Environment

-Dust control, noise level, and discharge design matter too.
-If your mill is operating indoors or near sensitive areas, these considerations should be built into the equipment selection.
+Dust control, noise levels, and discharge design are also important.
+If your mill operates indoors or near sensitive areas, these considerations should be integrated into the equipment selection.

 Want a full checklist to help guide your hammer mill purchase decision?